Nakurai/goblas/docs/use-cases/yolo-object-detection.md

 **Real-world examples**: Real-time pedestrian tracking for self-driving cars, or quality control identifying defective parts on a fast-moving assembly line.

 > **Honesty up front.** YOLO is a large convolutional network.
-Running one in float64 on the
-> CPU through gonum is an *educational* exercise — you will understand exactly how detection
+This tutorial uses **float32**
+> via goblas's [`mat32`](goblas-mat32-fundamentals.md) — the precision real detectors use — so
+> the convolutions run on the `Sgemm` kernel with no float64 casting.
+It is still an
-> works and see where the compute goes, but it will be far slower than a real deployment
+> *educational* exercise: goblas is CPU-only, so it will be far slower than a real deployment
-> (float32, GPU, or an optimized engine like ONNX Runtime / NCNN).
-Treat this as "how YOLO
+> (GPU, or an optimized engine like ONNX Runtime / NCNN).
+Treat this as "how YOLO works and which
-> works and which parts goblas speeds up," not "deploy YOLO on goblas."
+> parts goblas speeds up," not "deploy YOLO on goblas."

 ## The problem: from classification to detection